JUDE’S WINE CLUB

 PAYMENT

-We require a credit card for payment, which will be made on a subscription basis.
+We require a credit card for payment, which we will get from you via a phone call after you sign up.
+Following, payment will be made on a subscription basis.
 We will charge your card within the first week of every month.

 PICKUP